 So, you’ve decided to buy a new sofa, but the question of where to hide that new faux leather upholstery remains?
 Well, there is always the option of reupholstering the old piece of furniture.
 It may not be the most aesthetic choice, but it’s green.
 It’s also a cheaper alternative to buying a new sofa.

 When it comes to upholstery, you have many options for how to redecorate your home.
-You can buy new furniture and replace the upholstery; you can pick up a couch or chair and redecorate the surface; you can work with an upholstery cleaner and redecorate the surface; you can buy new furniture and add new fabric to the upholstery; or, you can do something totally different: reimagine how you want your home to look, and your upholstery will become the centerpiece.
+You can buy new furniture and replace the upholstery; you can pick up a couch or chair and redecorate the surface; you can even work with one of those upholstery Cleaning Services and redecorate the surface.
+You could also buy new furniture and add new fabric to the upholstery; or, you can do something totally different: reimagine how you want your home to look, and your upholstery will become the centerpiece.

 Why Reupholster your sofas?